FHantke/brave-browser-wiki/Status-Updates.md

 - [x] Noscript with per origin selections
 - [x] Updating DAT files via an extension.
 - [ ] Removing Chrome extension store support.
-- [ ] Stub installer wrapper with UI for Windows using Mozilla stub installer.
-(Emerick will start on this after extension work)
 - [x] Import from Chrome
 - [ ] Payments / Ledger impl
 - [ ] CI for builds using buildbot